-If you’re missing one tooth, a single tooth implant and a crown is most likely your best option when replacing it.
-A single tooth implant will restore both the root and the missing tooth.
+If you’re missing only one tooth, a single tooth implant and a crown is most likely your best option to replace it.
+This means that a single implant will restore both the root and the missing tooth.

-The average all-inclusive cost for a single tooth replacement is $3,000-$4,500.
-This price incorporates the procedure for surgical placement of the implant, all the required components, and the crown.
+The average all-inclusive single dental implant costs $3,000 to $4,500.
+This price includes the procedure for surgical placement, all the required components, and the crown.
 Dental insurance usually will not pay for dental implant placement.

-A dental implant offers numerous advantages over other teeth replacement choices.
-In addition to looking and performing like a real tooth, a dental implant replaces a single tooth without sacrificing the well-being of adjacent teeth.
-The other conventional treatment for the loss of a single tooth, a tooth-supported fixed bridge, requires that neighboring teeth be ground down to support the cemented bridge.
+A dental implant offers numerous advantages over other tooth replacement options.
+In addition to looking and functioning like a real tooth, a dental implant offers single tooth replacement without sacrificing the well-being of adjacent teeth.
+On the other hand, the other conventional treatment, a tooth-supported fixed bridge, requires neighboring teeth to be ground down to support the cemented bridge.

-Because a dental implant will replace your tooth root, the jaw bone is better preserved.
+Because a dental implant will replace your tooth root, it preserves the jaw bone better.
 With a bridge, some of the bone that previously encompassed the tooth begins to deteriorate.
-Dental implants become one with your jawbone, encouraging the bone to stay healthy and intact.
+Dental implants become one with your jawbone, helping the bone to stay healthy and intact.

-In the long term, a single implant can be more esthetic and much easier to keep clean than a bridge.
+A single implant can be more aesthetic and easier to keep clean than a bridge in the long term.
 Gums tend to recede around a dental bridge, creating a visible defect when the metal base of the bridge becomes exposed.
-The Resorbed bone under the bridge, many times, leads to a diminished smile.
+The resorbed bone under the bridge often leads to a diminished smile.
 Furthermore, the cement securing the bridge in place can wear out, enabling bacteria to decay the teeth that anchor the bridge.

 First, the implant, which resembles a screw or cylinder, is surgically planted into your jaw.
 Over the next several months, the implant and jawbone will bond together to form an anchor for your artificial tooth, also known as the crown.
-During this time, a temporary tooth replacement can be installed over the implant site.
+In the meantime, a temporary tooth replacement can be installed over the implant site.

-Often, an additional step of the procedure is required to reveal the implant and attach an extension.
+An additional step of the procedure is often required to reveal the implant and attach an extension.
 This temporary healing cap finishes the foundation on which your new tooth replacement will be set.
-Your gums will be permitted to heal for a few weeks after this procedure.
+Your gums will heal for a few weeks after this procedure.

 There are single-stage implant systems that do not require this second step.
-These components use an implant which already has the extension piece attached.
-Your periodontist will advise you on which method is best for you.
+These components use an implant that already has the extension piece attached.
+Your periodontist will advise the best method for you.